-Bringing this all together, I’d propose the right KPI for data downtime is made of the following data quality metrics:
+Bringing this all together, I’d propose the right formula for data downtime is:

-(If you want to take this KPI a step further, you could also categorize incidents by severity and weight uptime by level of severity, but for simplicity’s sake, we’ll save that for a later post.)
+If you want to take this data quality KPI a step further, you could also categorize incidents by severity and weight uptime by level of severity, but for simplicity’s sake, we’ll save that for a later post.

 With the right combination of automation, advanced detection, and seamless resolution, you can minimize data downtime by reducing TTD and TTR.
 There are even ways to reduce N, which we’ll discuss in future posts (spoiler: it’s about getting the right visibility to prevent data incidents in the first place).

 Measuring data downtime is the first step in understanding data quality, and from there, ensuring data reliability.
 With fancy algorithms and data quality KPIs flying all over the place, it’s easy to overcomplicate how to measure data quality.

 While there are benefits to following the 6 dimensions of data quality (timeliness, accuracy, completeness, consistency, uniqueness, and validity), sometimes the simplest way is the best way.